lbain/lucybain/source/blog/2015/03-12-js-split-vs-splice.md

 Ok, a really important thing to note is that `myArray` was changed during the call to `splice`.
 So if you ever want to use the original array you'll need to keep a backup somewhere.
 Another thing to note is that `splice` returns a value (in fact, it returns the elements that are missing from the array).

 Also, `splice` requires at least two parameters.
 The first parameter is an index in the array.
 I think of it as where the cursor is.
 The second parameter is how many elements to delete.
-So what we're really saying is "from position **0** please remove **2** elements and return them to me."
+So what we're really saying is “from position **0** please remove **2** elements and return them to me.”

 Let’s look at a similar example: